 - Breakdown of muscle tissue

 Sometimes, a person experiences physical and mental withdrawal symptoms as they stop taking a drug.
-Even though benzos can help with alcohol withdrawal, they have their own complicated withdrawal symptoms
+Even though benzos can help with alcohol withdrawal, they have their own complicated withdrawal symptoms.
+Due to the symptoms, researchers created a specific term for it: benzodiazepine withdrawal syndrome.
+For instance, some symptoms include:

 - Hand tremors